rvion/CushyStudio/README.md

 ## 2.3. **Apps** are easy to share

--  📦 one-click create your custom `Deck`
+-  📦 One-click create your custom `Deck`

-    -   one-click open a fully pre-configured `vscode` workspace ready to go
+    -   One-click open a fully pre-configured `vscode` workspace ready to go
     -   No setup needed: injected globals so you can focus on your card logic
     -   No dependencies